Al-aqua/intro-to-ai-lapman/src/outline.md

 ### Part 3: AI Techniques in Python (Chapters 7–10)

-**Chapter 7: Uninformed Search Techniques & Problem Formulation**
+**Chapter 7: Problem Formulation & Uninformed Search Basics**

 - What is a search problem?
-States, actions, goal tests, path costs.
+States, actions, goal tests, path costs
-- Representing problems for search in Python.
+- Representing problems for search in Python
-- Depth-First Search (DFS) and its characteristics.
+- Depth-First Search (DFS) implementation and analysis
+- Practical exercises:
+  - Maze navigation with DFS
+  - Water Jug problem formulation (partial)
+  - Simple maze variations to test DFS behavior

+**Chapter 8: Breadth-First Search & Search Algorithm Analysis**

-- Breadth-First Search (BFS) and its characteristics.
+- Breadth-First Search (BFS) implementation
+- Completeness and optimality in search algorithms
+- DFS vs BFS comparison:
+  - Side-by-side characteristics table
+  - When to use each algorithm
-- Practical exercises: solving mazes, water jug problem.
+- Practical exercises:
+  - 8-Puzzle Problem
+  - Algorithm comparison on varying maze sizes

-**Chapter 8: Heuristic Search Techniques & Optimization**
+**Chapter 9: Heuristic Search Techniques & Optimization**

 - Introduction to heuristic functions: what they are and why they are useful.
 - Properties of heuristics: Admissibility and Consistency.